-New and Expanding Pond Specifications
+New or Expanding Pond Specifications

 Capacity – The Discharger shall demonstrate sufficient pond capacity using normal year and wet year water balances.
 The water balances shall include relevant information, such as monthly rainfall and process water flows, crop evapotranspiration, irrigation factors (e.g., leaching fraction, irrigation efficiency), and operational factors (e.g., freeboard), that served as the basis for calculations.
-New or expanding pond design for seasonal precipitation shall be based on one of the following standards:
+New or expanding ponds shall be designed to one of the following standards:

-The Discharger shall have pond sized to meet a 100-year, 24-hour peak storm design standard, or
+The pond shall be sized to meet a 100-year, 24-hour peak storm design standard.

-Smaller pond sized to meet a 25-year, 24-hour peak storm design standard, at a minimum, if approved by the regional water board.
-The Discharger shall submit a technical report to the regional water board that describes how the process water system will be operated and managed under 100-year, 24-hour peak storm conditions to prevent process water spills.
+The pond shall be sized to meet a 25-year, 24-hour peak storm design standard, at a minimum, if approved by the regional water board.
+The Discharger shall submit a technical report to the regional water board that describes how the process water system will be operated and managed under 100-year, 24-hour peak storm conditions (e.g., considering rainfall, pond water levels, site drainage, and site run on and runoff) to prevent process water spills.

-Hydraulic conductivity – The Discharger shall ensure new and expanding ponds are designed, constructed, and maintained to meet a hydraulic conductivity standard of 1x10-6 cm/s or less using one of the following:
+Hydraulic conductivity – The Discharger shall ensure new or expanding ponds are designed, constructed, and maintained to meet a hydraulic conductivity standard of 1x10-6 cm/s or less using one of the following:

-A compacted clay liner, with a minimum clay thickness of two feet,
+A compacted clay liner, with a minimum clay thickness of two feet.

-A Portland cement concrete liner, designed to minimize cracking and infiltration,
+A Portland cement concrete liner, designed to minimize cracking and infiltration.

-A synthetic liner, consisting of a 40 thousandths of an inch (mil) synthetic geomembrane or a 60-mil high-density polyethylene liner installed over a prepared base or a secondary clay or concrete liner, or
+A synthetic liner, consisting of a 40 thousandths of an inch (mil) synthetic geomembrane or a 60-mil high-density polyethylene liner installed over a prepared base or a secondary clay or concrete liner.

 An equivalent engineered alterative specified in the NOI and/or technical report approved by the regional water board.

-Existing Ponds Specifications
+Existing Pond Specifications

 Capacity – The Discharger shall comply with the following requirements to continue operating an existing pond.
 The regional water board may require ponds that are determined to have had, or have the potential for, frequent or significant spills to comply with the pond capacity requirements in this section within 3 years of regional water board notification.

-For Tier 1 only: The Discharger may continue to operate an existing pond at its present size provided all other requirements of this General Order are met.
+Tier 2: The Discharger may continue to operate an existing pond at its present size provided all other requirements of this General Order are met.
 The existing pond capacity shall be provided in the NOI and/or technical report with accompanying relevant information used to determine the capacity.

-For Tiers 2, 3, and 4: The Discharger shall demonstrate that the present pond capacity meets one of the peak storm design standards described in this section for new or expanded ponds, including obtaining regional water board approval to operate a smaller pond.
+Tiers 3 and 4: The Discharger shall demonstrate that the present pond capacity meets one of the peak storm design standards described in this section for new or expanding ponds, including obtaining regional water board approval to operate a smaller pond.

 Hydraulic conductivity – The Discharger shall comply with the following requirements to continue pond operations.
 The regional water board may require ponds determined to have caused, or have the potential to cause, groundwater pollution to comply with the pond liner requirements in this section within 5 years of regional water board notification.

-For Tier 1 only: The Discharger may continue to operate an existing pond in its present lined or unlined state provided all other requirements of this General Order are met.
-Details of the present liner status and liner characteristics, as applicable, shall be provided in the NOI and/or technical report with accompanying relevant information as appropriate.
+Tier 2: The Discharger may continue to operate an existing pond in its present lined or unlined state provided all other requirements of this General Order are met.
+Details of the present liner status and liner characteristics, as applicable, shall be provided in the NOI and/or technical report with accompanying relevant information.

+If it is determined that a Tier 2 facility with an unlined pond poses a higher threat to water quality (e.g., it is located within a large concentration of facilities with unlined ponds), the regional water board may require the Discharger to comply with the pond liner requirements in this section within 5 years of regional water board notification.

-For Tiers 2, 3, and 4: The Discharger shall do one of the following:
+Tiers 3 and 4: The Discharger shall do one of the following: